OmarSababha/NETAI/team.md

 **Dr. Ismail Lotfi**, PhD from NTU, Singapore.

-To work on goal-oriented networks
+To work on goal-oriented networks and protocol learning

 ## PhD Students